Addiction is a life-threatening disease that is a big blow to individuals, families, friends, and society at large, and Dunfermline is no exception.

 These changes are mostly observed by family and friends.

-Moreover, drug and alcohol use becomes the addict’s main concern, and priority, despite the harm they cause.
+Moreover, drug and alcohol use becomes the addict’s primary concern and priority, despite the harm they cause.
+Regardless support is needed.

 When these symptoms exist, addiction has already set it.

-The Inpatient programme in Abbeycare Clinic delivers the highest level of treatment care.
+The Inpatient programme in Abbeycare Clinic delivers the highest treatment care and support.

 You’ll complete a safe and effective medical detox under clinical supervision with around-the-clock care and support.

-Aftercare planning will provide you with coping strategies to manage any addiction triggers, that you may experience once you get back to life outside the clinic.
+Aftercare planning and support will provide you with coping strategies to manage any addiction triggers you may experience once you get back to life outside the clinic.

 Separating fact from fiction will help you make a better decision about the possibility of treatment.
-Here are common debunked myths about rehab.
+For example, here are common debunked myths about rehab.

 Rehab is not exclusive to the rich and famous.
 It is designed to be accessible to all people whether celebrities or regular average folks.